negative-spaces/negative-spaces.github.io/plateaus/plateaus.md

 - Haraway, Donna.
 “The Promises of Monsters: A Regenerative Politics for Inappropriate/d Others.”
 In The Monster Theory Reader, edited by Jeffrey Andrew Weinstock, 459–521.
 University of Minnesota Press, 2020. https://doi.org/10.5749/j.ctvtv937f.27.
 - Haraway, Donna J. Modest_Witness@Second_Millennium.
 FemaleMan_Meets_OncoMouse: Feminism and Technoscience.
 2nd ed.
 Second edition. | New York, NY : Routledge, 2018. | The title is an email: Routledge, 2018. https://doi.org/10.4324/9780203731093.
 - Mason-Deese, Liz.
 “Countermapping.”
 In International Encyclopedia of Human Geography, 423–32.
 Elsevier, 2020. https://doi.org/10.1016/B978-0-08-102295-5.10527-X.

+*in section on rendering i will get into how different presentations were necessary at AAG and symposium because the site of interference was different - I only came to understand how I'd enacted praxis after the fact for each*

+*note to self: it would be very ambitious but very cool if I could somehow connect my idea of city as physical-conceptual field of encounter w/: ATP City as body without organs; city as human and non human entanglement, connect material discursive practices and performativitiy from Butler to Barad to deep mapping as diffractive apparatus*

 # Framing a story